Villa Poppaea: Nearby villa

-Nearby is the so-called Villa of L. Crassius Tertius, partially excavated between 1974 and 1991.
+Nearby is the so-called Villa of L. Crassius Tertius (Oplontis Villa B), partially excavated between 1974 and 1991.
 In contrast to the sumptuously decorated Villa Poppaea, the neighbouring villa is a rustic, two-story structure with many rooms left unplastered and with tamped earth floors.

 This villa was not deserted at the time of the eruption: the remains of 54 people were recovered in one of the rooms of the villa, perishing in the surge that hit Oplontis.
 With the victims were found many of their belongings, including fine jewelry, silverware, and coins in the amount of 10,000 sesterces, the second largest by value found in the Vesuvian region after that of Boscoreale.

 Some of the rooms seem to have been used for manufacturing, and others were storerooms, while the upper floor contained the living quarters of the house.
 These circumstances, along with more than 400 amphorae recovered in the excavations, indicate the property was devoted to the production of wine, oil, and agricultural goods.
 The discovery of a series of weights seems to confirm this theory; a bronze seal found at the site preserved the name of Lucius Crassius Tertius, apparently its last owner.